harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 The pipeline identifier and stage identifier are included in the build status message.

-### What is the format of the content in the PR build status message?
+### What is the format and content of the PR build status message?

-The PR build status message format is `PIPELINE_IDENTIFIER-STAGE_IDENTIFIER — Execution status of Pipeline - PIPELINE_IDENTIFIER (EXECUTION_ID) Stage - STAGE_IDENTIFIER was STATUS`
+The PR build status message format is `PIPELINE_ID-STAGE_ID — Execution status of Pipeline - PIPELINE_ID (EXECUTION_ID) Stage - STAGE_ID was STATUS`

 ### I don't want to send build statuses to my PRs.
+I want to disable PR status updates.

 Because the build status updates operate through the default codebase connector, the easiest way to prevent sending PR status updates would be to [disable Clone Codebase](https://developer.harness.io/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase#disable-clone-codebase-for-specific-stages) for all Build stages in your pipeline, and then use a [Git Clone or Run step](https://developer.harness.io/docs/continuous-integration/use-ci/codebase-configuration/clone-and-process-multiple-codebases-in-the-same-pipeline#add-a-git-clone-or-run-step) to clone your codebase.